gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 #### DHT-22 Sensor
+The **DHT22 Sensor** will be responsible for retrieving the temperature and humidity data from environment.
+The Integration between Sensor and the Rasperry device will be done through a program written in Python and by a Python Library named **Adafruit_DHT Library**.
+The details about Python program and Python Library will be discussed later.

 The DHT22 (also named as AM2302) is a basic, low-cost digital temperature and humidity sensor.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin (no analog input pins needed).
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air.
 Temperature measuring range of the DHT22 is from -40°C to +125°C with ±0.5 degrees accuracy, and humidity measuring range, from 0% to 100% with accuracy from 2% to 5%.

 ![DHT22 Sensor](Images/DHT22.png "DHT22 Sensor")